Avalon Submission

 10The boy drank the lemonade very fast.

-Read the following paragraph and consider the ways that it shows rather than tells, and how that could be changed.
+the ways that it shows rather than tells, and how that could be changed.

-Rewrite the paragraph above adding description that uses at least three of the five senses (sight, sound, smell, taste and touch).
-You may trim out text and change or add however you like, but you must keep all the key facts.
+and touch).
+You may trim out text and change or add however you like, but you

-narrative is the story (fiction or non-fiction) told and the order in which it is told.
+A narrative is the story (fiction or non-fiction) told and the order in which it is told.
 Sometimes, there is a narrator, a character or series of characters, who tell the story.
 Sometimes, as with most non-fiction, the author himself/herself in the narrator.

 No matter what you are writing there should be some narrative elements involved: